Vienna

 Starred tables and gastronomy

-Vienna counts 8 Michelin-starred restaurants in 2025, 3 directly in palaces.
-Opus (1 star) at Hotel Imperial serves contemporary Austrian cuisine under chef Dominik Stolzer, with tasting menu at 165 €.
-Mraz & Sohn (1 star), 10 minutes from Park Hyatt, offers innovative vegetable cuisine (7-course menu 140 €).
-Steirereck (2 stars), in Stadtpark, remains the absolute benchmark: Austrian produce, 25,000-bottle cellar, tasting menu 220 €.
+Vienna counts 8 Michelin-starred restaurants in 2025, including 3 directly in palaces.
+Opus (1 star) at the Hotel Imperial serves contemporary Austrian cuisine under chef Dominik Stolzer, with tasting menu at 165 €.
+Mraz & Sohn (1 star), 10 minutes from the Park Hyatt, offers innovative vegetal cuisine (7-course menu at 140 €).
+Steirereck (2 stars), in Stadtpark, remains the absolute benchmark: Austrian produce, 25,000-bottle cellar, tasting menu at 220 €.
 Book 6 weeks minimum.

-Beyond the stars, the Viennese scene stands out for its contemporary Beisl, neighbourhood bistros reimagined by young chefs: Mast Weinbistro (natural wines, small plates), Lingenhel (house charcuterie, Austrian cheeses), Tian (gastronomic vegetarian, 1 green Michelin star).
-Palaces also have quality in-house tables: Rote Bar at Sacher (benchmark Wiener Schnitzel), Brasserie Palmenhaus near Burggarten (Art Nouveau setting, market cuisine).
+Beyond the stars, the Viennase scene stands out with its contemporary Beisl, neighbourhood bistros reimagined by young chefs: Mast Weinbistro (natural wines, small plates), Lingenhel (house charcuterie, Austrian cheeses), Tian (gastronomic vegetarian, 1 green Michelin star).
+Palaces also have quality in-house tables: Rote Bar at the Sacher (benchmark Wiener Schnitzel), Brasserie Palmenhaus near Burggarten (Art Nouveau setting, market cuisine).

 RestaurantDistinctionSpecialityMenu budgetBooking